Fried Chicken: Is It Safe For Your Blood Sugar Levels?

 I published this comprehensive series to answer all your burning questions and doubts about diabetes nutrition, giving you the real science behind what actually works.

-Most people with diabetes avoid nuts thinking they’re too fatty.
-The hidden truth about nuts and blood sugar might surprise you completely.
+Most people think chia seeds are automatically healthy for diabetes.
+The hidden truth about their blood sugar effects will surprise you completely.